 Each year, a class set at 25 students will enter the MS-OT Program.
 The program begins in summer (early June) and continues through the subsequent four (fall and spring) semesters.
 The final portion of the program includes six months of full-time fieldwork ending in December, so the length of the program is roughly two and a half years.

 See curriculum section and admission criteria, tuition, scholarships, financial aid for specifics.
 View the NBCOT examination pass rates on the Accreditation and Certification page.

 Characteristics of Applicants Offered Admission

-For applicants offered admission in the latest year, numerical attributes were as follows:
+For those applicants, above, who were offered admission, numerical attributes were as follows: